Introduction

 Wooglemai

-Wooglemai Environmental Education Centre is located on the edge of Nattai National Park/ Greater Blue Mountains National Park.
+Wooglemai Environmental Education Centre33 is located on the edge of Nattai National Park/ Greater Blue Mountains National Park.
 It offers a range of environmental education programs utilising the Dry Sclerophyll forest as a resource.
 Excursions for Primary aged students address outcomes from Science & Technology and Geography syllabuses including content about native flora and fauna, life cycles, Aboriginal studies and the use of National Parks.

 Rumbalara

-Rumbalara Environmental Education Centre conducts Stage 2 programs in Sydney coastal dry sclerophyll forest at Bouddi, Brisbane Water and Wyrrabalong National Parks.
+Rumbalara Environmental Education Centre34 conducts Stage 2 programs in Sydney coastal dry sclerophyll forest at Bouddi, Brisbane Water and Wyrrabalong National Parks.
 These programs focus on the Aboriginal heritage, the management of national parks and the enjoyment they provide.

 Alternative sites